Ray Bryant: 1972–2011

 "It was usually in a trio, duo or solo context that Bryant chose to perform and record for the remainder of his career".
 A performance at the 1972 Montreux Jazz Festival led to Bryant also getting more work as a solo pianist.
 This was his first trip to Europe and Bryant was nervous about playing to an audience of thousands, but the performance was a success, and was released as the album Alone at Montreux by Atlantic Records.
-He also toured Europe frequently from the 1970s.
+He toured Europe frequently from the 1970s.
 He also played electric piano in the 1970s.

 In 1982, he was the guest on Marian McPartland's Piano Jazz radio program.
 In the following year, he played in New York in a trio led by saxophonist Buddy Tate.

 Between 1976 and 1980, Bryant recorded five albums for Pablo Records.
-For the following seven years, he did not record as a leader: "The record companies didn't bother me and I didn't bother them", he later commented.
+For the following seven years, he did not record as a leader: "The record companies didn't bother me and I didn't bother them," he later commented.
 This ended when an admiring producer for Japanese Polygram recruited him: Bryant recorded 10 albums for them (also released on EmArcy) between 1987 and 1995.
 His 1989 album All Mine and Yours contained only his own compositions, and was recorded while touring Japan.

-In the mid-1990s he recorded with Ray Brown and Lewis Nash as a trio, toured internationally as an unaccompanied soloist, and visited Japan and Europe in the group 100 Golden Fingers".
+In the mid-1990s, he recorded with Ray Brown and Lewis Nash as a trio, toured internationally as an unaccompanied soloist, and visited Japan and Europe in the group 100 Golden Fingers".
 He played with Benny Golson in New York in 1997.

 In the 2000s, most of his performances were in Europe and Japan, and he reduced his schedule.
 Solo piano recordings from performances at Rutgers University in 2004 and 2008 were released on the CD In the Back Room.

 Bryant died on June 2, 2011, at the age of 79 in Queens, New York, after a long illness.

 Family

-From 1975 to 1982, he was married to pioneering Philadelphia news broadcaster Edie Huggins.
+From 1975 to 1982, Bryant was married to pioneering Philadelphia news broadcaster Edie Huggins.
 The musicians Kevin Eubanks, Duane Eubanks, and Robin Eubanks are the sons of Bryant's sister, Vera.

 Playing and composing style

 Bryant's style was initially influenced by pianists Art Tatum and Teddy Wilson, but blues and gospel elements soon grew stronger in his playing.
 Bryant was not known as an innovator, but had a readily recognisable style of his own.
-Bryant said that he liked to transfer elements of the Count Basie Orchestra to the piano.
+He said that he liked to transfer elements of the Count Basie Orchestra to the piano.
 A writer commented that Bryant's "solo works are often like carefully crafted sonatas with dramatic changes in mood, tempo and dynamics".